bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.11.2 - 2021/05/31 =
+* Tweak - Show the active bookings number of the selected status only on calendars showing booked events only
+* Tweak - Show the bookings list of the selected user and status only on calendars showing booked events only
+* Fix - Fix a bug introduced in 1.11.1 where Bookings page may timeout if WooCommerce is active and has a lot of orders

 = 1.11.1 - 2021/05/24 =
 * Fix - Order data were blank in bookings lists and exports after the 10 first orders